De-Alchmst/bast/doc.md

 If a loop does not get executed at all, it returns `Nil`.

 Next is the `for` loop.
-The for loop is special, because it declares and iterates over a local variable.
+The `for` loop is special, as it declares and iterates over a local variable.
 The head of a `for` loop first expects a name for the iterator.
 Then it takes two numeric expressions, first one lower than the other, separated by an arrow.
 The arrow can take four forms: